10sr/bin/README.md

 Default command to run when no command is specified.

+### `diary.editor`

+Editor used for edit message.
+Used when issue `git diary add` with no text.
+If `diary.editor` is not set, default editor of git is used.

 ### `alias.diary-show`

 Command used for `git diary show`.
 If not set yet, following alias is set